Pope Pius XII: Theology

 Fátima Statue of Pope Pius XII, who consecrated Russia and the World: "Just as a few years ago We consecrated the entire human race to the Immaculate Heart of the Virgin Mary, Mother of God, so today We consecrate and in a most special manner We entrust all the peoples of Russia to this Immaculate Heart..."

-Pius XII explained the Catholic faith in 41 encyclicals and almost 1000 messages and speeches during his long pontificate.
+Pius issued 41 encyclicals and almost 1000 messages and speeches during his pontificate.
 Mystici Corporis Christi clarified membership and participation in the church.
-The encyclical Divino afflante Spiritu opened the doors for biblical research.
-His magisterium was far larger and is difficult to summarize.
-In numerous speeches Catholic teaching is related to various aspects of life, education, medicine, politics, war and peace, the life of saints, Mary, the Mother of God, things eternal and contemporary.
-Theologically, Pius XII specified the nature of the teaching authority of the Catholic Church.
-He also gave a new freedom to engage in theological investigations.
+Divino afflante Spiritu opened the doors for biblical research.
+Numerous speeches addressed various aspects of life, education, medicine, politics, war and peace, the life of saints, Mary, things eternal and contemporary.
+Theologically, Pius specified the nature of the teaching authority of the Catholic Church.
+He also gave new freedom to engage in theological investigations.

 Theological orientation

 Biblical research

-The encyclical Divino afflante Spiritu, published in 1943, emphasized the role of the Bible.
-Pius XII freed biblical research from previous limitations.
-He encouraged Christian theologians to revisit original versions of the Bible in Greek and Hebrew.
-Noting improvements in archaeology, the encyclical reversed Pope Leo XIII's encyclical, which had only advocated going back to the original texts to resolve ambiguity in the Latin Vulgate.
+The encyclical Divino afflante Spiritu, published in 1943, emphasized the role of the Bible, freed biblical research from previous limitations, and encouraged theologians to revisit original versions of the Bible in Greek and Hebrew.
+Noting improvements in archaeology, the encyclical reversed Leo XIII's encyclical that had only advocated going back to the original texts to resolve ambiguity in the Vulgate.
 The encyclical demands a much better understanding of ancient Hebrew history and traditions.
 It requires bishops throughout the church to initiate biblical studies for lay people.
-The Pontiff also requests a reorientation of Catholic teaching and education, relying much more on sacred scriptures in sermons and religious instruction.
+Pius also requests a reorientation of Catholic teaching and education, relying much more on scripture in sermons and religious instruction.

 Role of theology

-This theological investigative freedom does not, however, extend to all aspects of theology.
-According to Pius, theologians, employed by the Catholic Church, are assistants, to teach the official teachings of the church and not their own private thoughts.
-They are free to engage in empirical research, which the church generously supports, but in matters of morality and religion, they are subjected to the teaching office and authority of the church, the Magisterium.
-"The most noble office of theology is to show how a doctrine defined by the Church is contained in the sources of revelation, ... in that sense in which it has been defined by the Church."
-The deposit of faith is authentically interpreted not to each of the faithful, not even to theologians, but only to the teaching authority of the Church.
+This theological investigative freedom did not, however, extend to all aspects of theology.
+According to Pius, theologians employed by the Catholic Church are assistants, to teach the official teachings of the church and not their own thoughts: they are free to engage in empirical research, which the church generously supports, but in matters of morality and religion, they are subjected to the teaching office and authority of the church, the Magisterium.
+"The most noble office of theology is to show how a doctrine defined by the Church is contained in the sources of revelation... in that sense in which it has been defined by the Church."
+The deposit of faith was thus interpreted not to each of the faithful, not even to theologians, but only to the teaching authority of the Church.